Speech-Language Pathology, Master of Arts

 - CSD 2770- Speech-Language Pathology II: Speech Disorders

-Description of the course content covered in the pre-requisites is available in our Undergraduate Bulletin (St. John's College of Liberal Arts and Sciences, Speech-Language Pathology major).
+Please see the Undergraduate Bulletin (St. John's College of Liberal Arts and Sciences, Speech-Language Pathology major) for a description of the content of these pre-requisite courses.

 You may complete these pre-requisites here at St. John’s or elsewhere.
-To take them at St John’s, you need to make an appointment with the Chair of the Department of Communication Sciences and Disorders, and bring official transcripts of your earlier coursework.
+To take them at St John’s, you need to make an appointment with the Chair of the Department of Communication Sciences and Disorders, and bring official copies of your transcripts indicating prior coursework.

 - 3 credits in Biological Sciences